Oracle Scratchpad

 Note: there are variations in this formula - in 9i the 0.9 doesn’t appear; and if you have system statistics relating to parallel execution throughput, then there may be an adjustment to the cost if those statistics show that the requested degree exceeds the capability of the machine.

-Bonus: The index() hint tell Oracle to use an index, but does not specify whether that the usage should be a full scan or a range scan.
-Because of some changes in costing in 10g, there have been cases reported where the optimizer - after hinting - picked a full scan when a range scan would have been a more intelligent choice.
-Consequently Oracle Corp. has introduced three new hints in 10.2.0.3 to “disambiguate” the index use.
-These are: index_rs(), index_rs_asc(), index_rs_desc(), which make explicit demands for an index range scan.
-It’s probably a good idea to use this option in all future code.
+The index() hint tells Oracle to use an index but does not specify whether to use a full scan, a range scan or an index skip scan Because of some changes in costing in 10g there have been cases reported where the optimizer – after hinting – picked a full scan when a range scan was the user’s intended choice (see for example Metalink bug 4323868).
+Consequently Oracle Corp. has introduced two new hints in 10.2.0.3 to “disambiguate” the index use.
+These are: index_rs_asc() and index_rs_desc(), which make explicit demands for an index range scan ascending and descending respectively.
+It’s probably a good idea to use these option in all future code.

 1. Jonathan,